dtcenter/METplus/docs/Users_Guide/glossary.rst

      If FCST_VAR<n>_LEVELS is set, then OBS_VAR<n>_LEVELS must be set as well.
 If the same value applies to both forecast and observation data, use BOTH_VAR<n>_LEVELS.

-     See reference "sec:SC_Field_Info" for more information.
+     See reference :ref:`Field Info` for more information.

      | *Used by:*  GridStat, EnsembleStat, PointStat, Mode, MTD, PcpCombine
      | *Family:*  [config]